cusisom/East-Asia-Morphometrics/Data/README.md

 The Data provided for this project (found in the `Raw_data` folder) is divided into three separate Excel files.
 Additionally, there was no data dictionary provided.
 Two immediate goals of this project are to use the material in this folder to generate a consolidated data file and to develop the data dictionary.

+The files below detail 3D Cranial Landmark Data for modern populations in Korea and Japan.

 		`Raw_Japan.csv` - Raw data on modern crania from Japan `Raw_korea.csv` - Raw data on modern crania from Korea